Dreaming Out Loud: Media appearances

 "Apologize" was used in the German film Keinohrhasen (2007) and on Cold Case.
 "Apologize", alongside "Stop and Stare" and "Mercy", were featured on the seventh season of the American television series Smallville.
 Also "Stop and Stare" was featured on Castle's pilot episode.
 "Say (All I Need)" was featured on Ghost Whisperer and The Vampire Diaries.
 "Come Home" was featured on Cold Case and The Vampire Diaries while "Won't Stop" was featured on The Hills.
 "All We Are" was used in HBO's 2009 promo.
 The song "Tyrant" was used in 2010 film The Last Song as the movie's opening song and it was included as the leading track in the official movie soundtrack.

+Track listing

+All songs are produced by Greg Wells, except where noted.